On The Fringes of the Independent Group: The Collages of Gene & Michael Harrison (Robert Holcombe 1923 – 2003)

-Direct allusions to Whistler, Delacroix, Bataille, Carroll, Millais and others in works made at all stages of his active period, contained roughly between 1950 and 1981, not to mention the stock characters and story-lines found in 1960s comic books, or the range of print materials Holcombe managed to acquire for his collages, all tend to support the idea that he maintained a keen interest in incorporating such parallels and references into his images.
-Perhaps Pessoa, alongside other known influences like Borges and Benjamin, is simply too deeply embedded to see clearly: an assumed and permanent presence whose significance needs no particular signpost.
+Direct allusions to Delacroix, Bataille, Szapocznikow, Colquhoun, Hamilton, Carroll, Millais and others in works made at all stages of his active period, contained roughly between 1948 and 1981, not to mention the stock characters and story-lines found in 1960s comic books, or the range of print materials Holcombe managed to acquire for his collages, all tend to support the idea that he maintained a keen interest in incorporating such parallels and references into his images.
+Perhaps Pessoa, alongside other known influences is simply too deeply embedded to see clearly: an assumed and permanent presence whose significance needs no particular signpost.

 The Krakow portfolio, made in 1964, to give only one particularly significant example from long before Holcombe’s work in hospital building, shows Holcombe paying homage and entering into a dialogue with the Polish sculptor and holocaust survivor Alina Szapocznikow, whose own interest in anatomical forms, body casts and tumours is echoed in Holcombe’s additions to 26 scenes cut from a guidebook to the Polish city.